yhygao/CBIM-Medical-Image-Segmentation/README.md

 ### News
 We've released a new version paper of MedFormer, including more experiments and analysis, see in [MedFormer](https://arxiv.org/abs/2203.00131)
+Detail updates can be found in docs/change.md

+- Support PyTorch DDP and AMP training.
+(Dec.
+19. 2022)
+- Add a tutorial on the usage of this repo: docs/tutorial.md (Still updating, Dec.
+19. 2022)
-Supports for BCV and LiTS dataset have been updated.
+- Supports for BCV and LiTS dataset have been updated.

 ### Features
 - Cover the whole process of model design, including dataset processing, model definition, model configuration, training and evaluation.